Frequently Asked Questions

 Despite our need to reduce plastic, picking up after your dog (and bin it) remains one of the few activities for which there is no accepted alternative, other than training your dog to poo in your own garden before you set out – but you still need poo bags by law when out and about.
 When buying poo bags, look for ones with a high recycled content in preference to the almost meaningless degradable/biodegradable options because it is never composted and should not be left outdoors.
 Find out more about dog poo and bags via this BBC podcast.

-‘Stick and flick’, sometimes cited as a convenient solution, fails to recognise the accumulation effect of poo and social impacts of such practice, or the toxicity of dog poo which is full of bacteria and parasites of particular harm for flora, fauna and people.
+‘Stick and flick’, sometimes cited as a convenient solution, fails to recognise the accumulation effect of poo and social impacts of such practice, or the toxicity of dog poo which is full of bacteria, parasites and potential insecticides, of particular harm for flora, fauna and people.

 Because dogs are carnivores, dog poo contains millions of harmful bacteria including Toxocariasis caused by roundworm which can have serious health impact on humans, particularly young children who love to explore, with the parasitic eggs presenting a risk for months, or even years in the soil or sand.
-Worming treatments can help but with only 75% of dogs regularly wormed and 2.2million UK dogs without regular vaccinations the risk is increased further.
+Worming treatments (note that these may include insecticides) may provide a potential solution, but with only 75% of dogs regularly wormed and 2.2million UK dogs without regular vaccinations, the risk is clear.
 For this reason ‘out of sight, out of mind’ is not the principal consideration.
 Burying poo at the beach, flicking it off the path or tossing over a hedge is adding to the problem, not a solution.
-Even where poo has been picked up, the parasitic eggs can remain on any traces remaining particularly for loose poo, so always consider where you take your dog for exercise to protect others, in particular avoiding areas where children play.
-Never use local public open space as your dog toilet, because like discarded poo bags, your behaviour encourages others to do the same which magnifies the problem.
+Even where poo has been picked up, the parasitic eggs can remain on any traces remaining, particularly for loose poo, so always consider where you take your dog for exercise to protect others, in particular avoiding areas where children play.
+Never use local public open space as a convenient dog toilet, because like discarded poo bags, your behaviour encourages others to do the same which magnifies the problem.

 Dog owners should always follow the Countryside Code and Marine and Wildlife Code, and check the rules before they visit a site.
 Never take dogs into dog restricted areas (such as displaying ‘no dogs’ signs) including play parks or local beaches (unless signs say otherwise), even if it is winter, dark or quiet.
 ‘Dogs on leads’ signs should also be followed and are not just used to protect livestock, nesting birds or people, but to ensure owners don’t lose sight of their pets who may subsequently foul when off the lead.
 Even where there are no signs, the needs of wildlife and people always come before dogs so owners need to be constantly assessing the risks, keeping control and ready to put the dog on the lead as the situation changes.